 Here, I’ll suggest three ways to follow while changing aquarium filters but not losing bacteria.

 Method-1: Leaving The Old Filter In The Tank

-The easiest and effective way to prevent bacteria loss is to run both the old and the new filter parallel for a few weeks.
-The new filter will get ample time to build up beneficial bacteria from the old filter media if you run in tandem.
+The easiest and most effective way to prevent bacteria loss is to run both the old and the new filter parallel for a few weeks.
+The new filter will get ample time to build up beneficial bacteria from the old filter media if you run it in tandem.

 However, following this method, you should be careful about the flow rate.
 Keeping two filters at a time may increase the flow rate (water circulation).
-Therefore, you must keep a close watch on flow rate when two filters are in operation.
+Therefore, you must keep a close watch on the flow rate when two filters are in operation.

 The disturbance caused by the high flow rate increases stress levels for the fish in your tank and can even cause injury or death to those most vulnerable: fry and small fish.
-Moreover, fish that aren’t good swimmers may push towards the corner because of increased current.
+Moreover, fish that aren’t good swimmers may push toward the corner because of increased current.

 Method-2: Reusing The Old Filter Media

 What if your aquarium filter stopped working and the filter pump is not functioning?
 Moreover, if you don’t have an option or don’t like to run both filters at a time, here comes the second method.

 The second method is to use the old filter media with the new filter because most bacteria grow on the media itself.
 So what you have to do is remove the media from the old filter, install it in the new one, and run it for four to six weeks.
 By this time, a sufficient amount of bacteria will have accumulated on the new filter.

 The one downside of this method is that the old filter cartridge has to fit in the new filter chamber.
 If the new filter is of a different shape or bigger size, you might not be able to use the old one in that new setup.